 The summer months are usually the busiest time of the year for the soldiers based at Hyde Park Barracks.
 The men and women of the regiment even refer to this time of the year as “silly season”.

-But coronavirus has significantly altered the regiment’s calendar for 2020.
+But coronavirus significantly altered the regiment’s calendar last year.

-Other ceremonial events to have been cancelled included those commemorating VE Day in May.
+Other ceremonial events cancelled included those commemorating the 75th anniversary of VE Day in May 2020.

-Sadly, the regiment’s annual summer camp in Norfolk has had to be cancelled too.
+Sadly, the regiment’s annual summer camp in Norfolk had to be cancelled too.

-In terms of The Queen’s Life Guard, coronavirus has resulted in the single greatest alteration to the way the regiment performs this 360-year-old duty.
+In terms of The Queen’s Life Guard, coronavirus resulted in the single greatest alteration to the way the regiment performed this 360-year-old duty.

-Instead of riding on and off guard for 24 hours at a time, the men and women tasked to provide The Queen’s Life Guard have instead been required to go on guard for a staggering three weeks at a time.
+Instead of riding on and off guard for 24 hours at a time, the men and women tasked to provide The Queen’s Life Guard instead were required to go on guard for a staggering three weeks at a time.

-And instead of the on-duty guard being made up wholly of Life Guards, with their red tunics and ivory coloured plumes, or the Blues and Royals with their very smart blue tunics and iconic red plumes, the coronavirus-era guard is instead mixed up of men and women from both squadrons.
+And instead of the on-duty guard being made up wholly of Life Guards, with their red tunics and ivory coloured plumes, or The Blues and Royals with their very smart blue tunics and iconic red plumes, the coronavirus-era guard was instead mixed up of men and women from both squadrons.

-The 16-strong Queen’s Life Guard force is headed up by an officer, who is supported by a number of senior NCOs and 11 Troopers.
+The 16-strong Queen’s Life Guard force was headed up by an officer, a number of senior NCOs and 11 Troopers.

-Between them, they are making use of four horses instead of the usual 12 that make up a standard guard.
+Between them, they were making use of four horses instead of the usual 12 that make up a standard guard.